 You would be hard-pressed not to hear the name “Jeffrey Deitch” when discussing the contemporary art world’s most influential figures.
 A self-described polymath – Deitch’s many titles include “artist, curator, writer, dealer, and advisor” – Deitch has long been an established figure whose influence has propelled the careers of some of the greatest artists of the 20th century.
 From Jean-Michel Basquiat to Keith Haring and Jeff Koons, Deitch’s now-shuttered New York gallery, Deitch Projects, had an unmistakable knack for identifying and elevating compelling artistic talent – and sell art.

-[email protected] and Artrepreneur founder Grace Cho spoke with Jeffrey Deitch in his New York City office about the major lessons he has learned during his career about art and business.
+[email protected] and Artrepreneur CEO Grace Cho spoke with Jeffrey Deitch in his New York City office about the major lessons he has learned during his career in art and business.
 You can Art of the Matter: A Conversation with Jeffrey Deitch or check out some of the interview’s highlights here.

 After a skilled craftsman did some work for Deitch’s family business, the 19-year-old decided to help his father mount a craft arts business.
 As the gallery began to take shape, Deitch realized the space’s walls also needed to be adorned with great art.

 “We were stuck with all of this inventory, and it was beautiful copperware, and we didn’t know how to sell it.
 I said, ‘Well, I can sell it.’
 And so I loaded up my van, with all the copperware, and drove all over New England to nurseries and gift shops.
 By the end of my tour, which went all the way up to Maine, the van was empty.
 I’d sold everything.
 I was quite confident [and thought], I don’t need to sell to other people, I can do this myself.
 Why don’t I open a little gallery called The Copper Artisan?